-Introduction This research project will involve volunteer groups led by mentors in six regional locations within the UK.
-The mentors will provide local research guidance but members of the steering committee of the Museums Workhouse Network will also be able to provide advice on specific aspects of research.
+Introduction This research project involved volunteer groups led by mentors in six regional locations within the UK.
+The mentors provided local research guidance but members of the steering committee of the Museums Workhouse Network will also be able to provide advice on specific aspects of research.
 A list of these expert advisers is at the bottom of this page.

 Although each group will be autonomous, undertaking research within their regions, it is also important that this project generates meaningful results that can be shared across the Workhouse Museums Network, leading to a travelling exhibition.
 Further results will be posted on this website.